mbogden/galaxyJSPAM/README.md

 - `-wndchrmAnalysis`   Performs wndchrm analysis
 ___

-### Common Commands
+## Common Commands

-#### Initialize a target and generate basic direct image comparison scores
+### Initialize a target and generate basic direct image comparison scores
 `python3 main_SIMR.py -dataDir path/to/all/targets/ -newInfo -newBase -newRunInfo -newRunBase -newScore -newImage -scoreParamName zoo_0_direct_scores`

-#### Generate basic WNDCHRM images, features values, and normalize them.
+### Generate basic WNDCHRM images, features values, and normalize them.
 `python3 main_SIMR.py -targetDir path/to/target/ -newImage -scoreParamName chime_0 -newFeats -normFeats -normName norm_chime_0`

-#### Tell program to point at a target directory and generate new machine scores from a parameter file you've created.
+### Generate new machine scores for a specific targets using a parameter file you've created.
 `python3 main_SIMR.py -targetDir path/to/target/ -newScore -scoreParamLoc path/to/param.json`

-#### Tell program to focus on a single model, create a new image, overwrite existing images and print all progress.
+### For a single model, create a new image, overwrite existing images and print all progress.
 Useful for testing new image creation.
 `python3 main_SIMR.py -printAll -runDir path/to/run/ -newImage -overWrite -scoreParamLoc path/to/new_param.json`

-#### Tell program to go through many targets creating new simulations, images, and score as needed.
+### Go through many targets creating new simulations, images, and score as needed.
 Use 24 processors on current machine.
 `mpirun -n 24 python3 main_SIMR.py -dataDir path/to/all/targets/ -newAll -scoreParamLoc path/to/param.json`

-#### Test Genetic Algorithm Experiment using testing parameters
+### Test Genetic Algorithm Experiment using testing parameters
     `mpirun -n 8 python3 main_SIMR.py -targetDir path/to/target -scoreParamLoc path/to/exp_score.json -printAll -gaExp -gaParamLoc param/exp_ga.json`

-## Project Overview<a id="overview">
+# Project Overview<a id="overview">

 This GitHub repository was developed to maintain code for Creating and Analyzing Models of Galactic Collision Simulations.
 It is currently broken down into 5 primary Subsections.